techtaley/befound-mern-stack/README.md

 # befound-mern-stack

+#Specification:

-Building a SPA using MERN application using mongoDB to hold backend of website dashboard and endpoints.
+Build a SPA using MERN application using mongoDB to hold backend of website, including client dashboard and endpoints.
 Connect to server using express, created the front-end form to collect data using React, and coding in the Node.js environment.

-#Specification/Tasks
+Dockerize API server and React App.

-Task #1 - Completed 3/2021
+Task #1 - Completed 2/28/2021
 Create schemas and models for banner images, services, and main website content.
 Use HTTP Web services to perform CRUD operation that create REST API enpoint.

 Task #2 - Completed 3/15/2021